ecsyjs/ecsy/docs/manual/Architecture.md

 class SystemName extends System {
   execute(delta, time) {
     this.queries.boxes.results.forEach(entity => {
-      var box = entity.getComponent(Box);
+      let box = entity.getComponent(Box);
       // Do whatever you want with box
     });

     this.queries.Spheres.results.forEach(entity => {
-      var sphere = entity.getComponent(Sphere);
+      let sphere = entity.getComponent(Sphere);
       // Do whatever you want with Sphere
     });
   }
 }
 ```

-If there is a `reactive query` (A query that *listen* for entities added or removed to it or which components has changed, [more info](/manual/Architecture?id=reactive-queries)) on the list of queries defined by a system, this system is called `reactive system` as it will react to changes on the entities and its components.
+If there is a `reactive query` (A query that *listens* for entities added or removed to it or which components has changed, [more info](/manual/Architecture?id=reactive-queries)) on the list of queries defined by a system, this system is called `reactive system` as it will react to changes on the entities and its components.

 ### Registering a system